2 Trigonometric Functions and Polar Co-ordinates

 T

 This is the Fourier series of f (x).
-Often taking only 10 terms results in a very good approximation.
+It often takes only a small number of terms to obtain a very good

 Example 2.4.
 A square-wave function with period T = 2π is given by